It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 4. Taxi and Ride Sharing options

-In Singapore, Grab and Gojek is the leading ride-sharing option.
+In Singapore, Grab and Gojek are the leading ride-sharing options.
 You can also download Zig by CDG, which is operated by Comfort Del Gro, the leading taxi operator in Singapore.
 Another alternative app would be TADA.

-All of these apps will let you call a cab or ride-sharing car.
+All of these apps will let you book a taxi or ride-sharing car.
 The fare is on-demand, which means it could get expensive if you’re calling a car from a high-demand place like the F1 circuit during Grand Prix weekend.

 Food Options during the Singapore Grand Prix